fadden/6502bench/SourceNotes.md

 # 6502bench Source Code Notes #

-All of the code is written in C# .NET, using the (free to download) Visual Studio Community 2017 IDE as the primary development environment.
+All of the code is written in C# .NET, using the (free to download) Visual Studio Community 2019 IDE as the primary development environment.
 The user interface uses the WPF API.
+When installing Visual Studio, be sure to include ".NET Desktop Development".

 The Solution file is called "WorkBench.sln" rather than "6502bench.sln" because some things in Visual Studio got weird when it didn't start with a